dismedia/reaction-diffusion/README.md

 # reaction-diffusion
 3d reaction diffusion implemented in js.
-Due to performance needs it is just a test.
+Due to performance needs it can be treated only just as a test.
 This algorithm was succesfully moved to cuda implementation